How Professional-Grade Motion Capture Elevates VTubers

 This is the shift from “I’m streaming with an avatar” to “I’m performing in a virtual environment.”
 The tools stop being a novelty and become the backbone of a repeatable production workflow.

-Easier Collaborations
+Easier VTuber Collaborations and Multi-Performer Setups

 Many VTuber collabs today are essentially composited camera feeds and face trackers.
 It works, but everyone feels the constraints: characters are locked to boxes, interaction is mostly verbal, and movement has to stay small.